-Any of several highly poisonous snakes in the family Elapidae, including mambas, coral snakes, kraits, and true cobras.
+A cobra is any of several highly poisonous snakes in the family Elapidae, including mambas, coral snakes, kraits, and true cobras.
 It can expand its neck ribs to form a characteristic hood.
 Found primarily in Africa and Asia, cobras are the favorite of snake charmers and feed on rats, toads, and small birds.
-The king cobra (Ophiophagus hannah) reaches 5.5 meters (18.5 ft) in length, and is the largest venomous snake in the world.
+The king cobra (Ophiophagus hannah) reaches 5.5 meters (18.5 ft.) in length, and is the largest venomous snake in the world.
 The Indian cobra (Naja naja) with the spectacle-like markings on its hood, frequents houses at night to search for rats and is responsible for the deaths of several thousand people a year.
-Some African species have forward-facing fangs and can spit venom into a victim's eyes from more than 2 meters (7 ft), causing temporary or permanent blindness.
+Some African species have forward-facing fangs and can spit venom into a victim's eyes from more than 2 meters (7 ft.), causing temporary or permanent blindness.

 Related category• ZOOLOGY